 Total cycling distance: approx. 60km

 It just keeps getting better.
 This day features some of the most spectacular mountain scenery on this trip.
 Start the day with a challenging ascent of 800m.
 From the mountain's summit, it's all downhill to the incredibly scenic valley of Nong Khiaw, located on the banks of the Nam Ou.
 We arrive in this quaint riverside town in the afternoon.
-You can choose to relax the your bungalow veranda overlooking the river or explore the surrounding countryside.
+You can choose to relax the your veranda overlooking the river or explore the surrounding countryside.

 Total cycling distance: 50km